Kong/docs.konghq.com/app/plugins/file-log.md

  ---                          | ---
-`name`                        | The name of the plugin to use, in this case: `filelog` `consumer_id`<br>*optional*   | The CONSUMER ID that this plugin configuration will target `path`                        | The file path of the output log file.
+`name`                        | The name of the plugin to use, in this case: `filelog` `consumer_id`<br>*optional*   | The CONSUMER ID that this plugin configuration will target `value.path`                        | The file path of the output log file.
 The plugin will create the file if it doesn't exist yet.
 Make sure Kong has write permissions to this file.

 [api-object]: /docs/{{site.data.kong_latest.version}}/admin-api/#api-object
 [configuration]: /docs/{{site.data.kong_latest.version}}/configuration